More information on NACD's leadership team.

 Our blog features leading practices for directors and boards.

 If you have questions or comments, please contact us at

-WASHINGTON, Sept.
-23, 2019 -- The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 20,000 corporate board members, in collaboration with Deloitte, and supported by CACI, Heidrick & Struggles, Semler Brossy, and USAA, today announced the winners of its second annual NACD NXT™ Recognition Awards, chosen from 40 boards nominated for their excellence in utilizing board diversity and innovation as a strategy for building long-term value for their companies.
+WASHINGTON, OCTOBER 13, 2020—The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 21,000 corporate board members, in collaboration with Deloitte and supported by CACI and USAA, today announced the winners of its third annual NACD NXT® Recognition Awards, part of a multiyear initiative to help directors and boards understand how they can leverage the power of diversity, equity, and inclusion to create long-term value.

 WASHINGTON, DC (September 30, 2020) – The National Association of Corporate Directors(NACD), the authority on boardroom practices representing more than 21,000 board members, today announced a new program to advance boardroom diversity.
 The program, called NACD Accelerate, will seek new ways to provide high-potential executives with the education and exposure they need to chart a path to directorship.

 We can safely defer the discussion about whether artificial intelligence will eventually take over board functions.
 We cannot, however, defer the discussion about how boards will oversee AI — a discussion that’s relevant whether organizations are developing AI systems or buying AI-powered software.
 With the technology in increasingly widespread use, it’s time for every board to develop a proactive approach for overseeing how AI operates within the context of an organization’s overall mission and risk management.